Startr/WEB-Sage.Education/src/posts/blog/en/2025-04-09-the-need-for-a-better-ai-education-platform.md

 tags: education
 date: 2025-04-09T16:55:00.000Z
 rating: 5
-summary: The author believes that many AI EdTech platforms are providing superficial solutions that do not empower educators to create and solve problems on their own.
+summary: I believe that many AI EdTech platforms are providing superficial solutions that do not empower educators to create and solve problems on their own.
 Instead, they lead to an overly trusting dependence on algorithms, stifling human creativity and control.
 eleventyNavigation:
   parent: Blog
 ---